 The adopted road is maintained by the group for a minimum of two years.
 Cleanups are conducted at least four times per year.
 The adopted street is identified by a sign, which is installed by the town, bearing the group name.
-The town provides orange safety gear for participants, garbage bags, and other cleanup materials.
+The town provides garbage bags, and gloves.
 The town also picks up and disposes of the litter collected upon notification from the group.

 A contract is signed by the participating organization pledging to keep the adopted stretch of highway litter-free for a period of two years.
 The clean ups must be conducted a least four times a year.
 Proceeds earned by trash that is recycled may be kept by the adopting organization.

 The town will go over the safety requirements with the organization, provide traffic safety cones, trash bags and gloves, and will pick up the collected litter.
 A contract is signed between the town and the organization awarding the group its adopted site and detailing the two year commitment.
 The town provides a sign crediting the organization for its dedicated efforts.